Find

 Knowledge retention is the foundation for many higher-order thinking skills.
 (As of Dec 2024, OpenAI-o1 surpasses the undergraduate and postgraduate college student mean test score for critical thinking, systematic thinking, creative thinking, logical reasoning, and scientific reasoning.
 It still showed limitation in problem-solving and adaptive reasoning.)
+Higher order thinking involves planning, problem-solving, multi-turn reasoning, application, analysis, evaluation, creativity, and imagination.

 -- (Bloom's Taxonomy - Revised 2009)